What is Registered Apprenticeship?

-How does one become an apprentice?
+How does one become a registered apprentice?

 - Potential candidates must apply for registered apprentice positions.
 Admission requirements and eligibility vary by program because program sponsors define them according to their specific training needs.
 However, federal rules define minimum requirements and mandate that selection criteria be job related.

 - Persons wishing to participate in registered apprenticeship programs should ask their current employer about apprenticeship opportunities.
-They can also contact the Apprenticeship Section, inquire at regional One Stop Centers, and investigate what is offered through local community colleges or technical centers.
+They can also contact the Apprenticeship Section, inquire at regional CareerSource Centers, and investigate what is offered through local community colleges or technical centers.
 Apprenticeship programs are offered nationwide.
 To find programs outside Florida, they can contact the Regional Offices of the U.S. Department of Labor Employment & Training Administration.

-Who oversees the approval of apprenticeship programs?
+Who oversees the approval of registered apprenticeship programs?

 - The Florida Department of Education, Division of Career and Adult Education, Apprenticeship Section is authorized to implement and oversee apprenticeship programs for state and local purposes.
 ATRs serve approximately 200 active programs throughout the state.
 They assist sponsors with program service delivery statewide.
 Florida's State Apprenticeship Advisory Council represents the apprenticeship community, advising the Department on matters relating to registered apprenticeship programs.